armory/docs-cdaas/content/en/get-started/deploy-your-app.md

 4. Issue manual approval.

    Once CD-as-a-Service successfully deploys your resources to `staging`, it waits for your manual approval before deploying to `prod`.
 When the `staging` deployment has completed, click **Approve** to allow the `prod` deployment to begin.

-  >You must issue manual approvals using the UI.
+   > You must issue manual approvals using the UI.
 You cannot issue manual approvals using the CLI.

   Because this is the first time deploying your app, CD-as-a-Service deploys 100% to your prod environment, skipping the defined `trafficSplit` strategy.
 CD-as-a-Service uses the `trafficSplit` when deploying subsequent versions of your app.

+{{% alert title="Important" color="warning" %}}
+CDaaS manages your Kubernetes deployments using ReplicaSets.
+During the initial deployment of your app, CDaaS deletes the underlying Kubernetes deployment object in a way that leaves behind the ReplicaSet and pods so that there is no actual downtime for your app.
+These are later deleted when the deployment succeeds.

+If your initial deployment fails, you should [manually delete]({{< ref "troubleshooting/tools#initial-deployment-failure-orphaned-replicaset" >}}) the orphaned ReplicaSet.
+{{% /alert %}}

 ### Deploy second version